 Maura Hoban The Dr. Louis Loffredo Memorial Awards: Jenin Ayyash, Tyler DiPietro Father John The Petrauskas Memorial Award: Abigail Boria The John Kendrtarvich Memorial Award: Chiara Faiola Marianapolis Preparatory School is a coeducational, Catholic boarding and day school offering college preparation for students of all faiths.
 At Marianapolis, students from the United States and 24 foreign countries come together to develop the confidence and skills required for spiritual, intellectual, athletic, and artistic success.
 Marianapolis enrolls 400 day and boarding students.
 The school's 150-acre pastoral campus provides a beautiful and safe haven for study and athletics.
 Established in 1926, Marianapolis is one of the oldest independent Catholic schools in New England.
-Sojin Lim of Seoul named to University of Utah's SALT LAKE CITY, Utah - Sojin Lim, of Seoul, ST, was named to the University of Utah's Spring 2021 Dean's List.
-Lim's major is listed as Psychology Dean's List Lim was among more than 8,700 students named to the Fall 2020 Dean's List at the U. To qualify, students must earn a GPA of 3.5 or higher in at least 12 graded credit hours during any one term.
-We are authorized retailer of Benjamin Moore Paints & Stains.
-Our Staff Makes it easy to find the right color, paint and supplies to ensure The University of Utah, located in Salt Lake City in the foothills of the Wasatch Mountains, is the flagship institution of higher learning in Utah.
+Sojin Lim of Seoul named to University of Utah's Dean's List SALT LAKE CITY, Utah - Sojin Lim, of Seoul, ST, was named to the University of Utah's Spring 2021 Dean's List.
+Lim's major is listed as Psychology Lim was among more than 8,700 students named to the Fall 2020 Dean's List at the U. To qualify, students must earn a GPA of 3.5 or higher in at least 12 graded credit hours during any one term.
+The University of Utah, located in Salt Lake City in the foothills of the Wasatch Mountains, is the flagship institution of higher learning in Utah.
 Founded in 1850, it serves over 32,000 students from across the U.S. and the world.
-With over 100 major subjects at the undergraduate Transform Your Home Today!

-level and more than 90 major fields of study at the graduate level, including law and medicine, the university prepares students to live and compete in the global workplace.
+With over 100 major subjects at the undergraduate level and more than 90 major fields of study at the graduate level, including law and medicine, the university prepares students to live and compete in the global workplace.
 In 2019, the university was selected as a new member of the Association of American Universitiesan invitation-only, prestigious group of 65 leading research institutions marked by excellence in academic expertise and research impact, student success, and securing resources in support of core missions.
 Known for its proximity to seven world-class ski resorts within 40 minutes of campus, the U encourages an active, holistic lifestyle, innovation and collaborative thinking to engage students, faculty, and business leaders.

 DEMOLITION, SEPTIC SYSTEMS & EXCAVATION FREE ESTIMATE

 - New & Repaired Septic Systems Landscaping

 - Stumping Drainage Systems

-- Sewer Connections

-- Frost Walls
+- Sewer Connections Frost Walls

+Cellar Holes

-Cellar Holes Snow Plowing
+- Snow Plowing

 - Loam Sand Gravel Fill

-108 Thompson Pike, Dayville, CT 06241 40 Years Experience · Licensed & Insured
+108 Thompson Pike, Dayville, CT 06241

+40 Years Experience · Licensed & Insured

-5 VINA LANE • P.O.
-Box 709 BROOKLYN, CONNECTICUT 06234 PHONE: 860-774-3700 • Fax: 860-774-6300 CARPENTRY SERVICES CT, LLC Remodeling Kitchens, Baths and More!
+5 VINA LANE P.O.
+Box 709 BROOKLYN, CONNECTICUT 06234 PHONE: 860-774-3700 • FAX: 860-774-6300 CARPENTRY SERVICES CT, LLC Remodeling Kitchens, Baths and More!
 CALL Gene Pepper at 860-230-6105 carpentryservicesct.com CT #0606460 • #MA-HIC#196807 • RI #763 Veteran owned and operated since '89